sql-sith/cdc-2024-competition/resources/README.md

 > Add a bullet point for each link.
 Do this by starting each line with a hyphen and a space.

 - The [A-poc/BlueTeam-Tools](https://github.com/A-poc/BlueTeam-Tools?tab=readme-ov-file) repo has a number of tools that can be useful for Blue Teams.
 Don't get too distracted, though!
 Use anything you can use for this competition, but leave the rest for after the competition.
 - [CyberChef](https://gchq.github.io/CyberChef/) is a site with many decoders and encoders.
+- [ISEAGE Hashcat Script](https://github.com/DarkStar7471/iseage-hashcat-script).
+This is five years old.
+It might be what they use to crack `/etc/shadow` hashes after they get that file from unprotected servers.
+- [hashcat-runner-isucdc](https://github.com/cf8geek/hashcat-runner-isucdc).
+This is only 6 months old, and is runnable on CUDA.